 - Plan ahead

-- Adjust training around travel
+- Adjust your training around the travel

-- Maintain recovery and nutrition habits
+- Maintain your recovery and nutrition habits

-Preparation reduces disruption.
+Preparation reduces the disruption.

 Identity Beyond the Sport

-- Maintaining relationships
+- Maintaining your relationships

 - Pursuing personal interests

-- Supporting overall well-being
+- Supporting your overall well-being

 Long-Term Sustainability

 Strongman development takes years.
+Sustainable athletes:

 - Train consistently